-- (i) Investments by banks in securitised assets, representing loans to various categories of priority sector, shall be eligible for classification under respective categories of priority sector (direct or indirect) depending on the underlying assets, provided the securitised assets are originated by banks and financial institutions and fulfil the Reserve Bank of India guidelines on securitisation.
-This would mean that the banks' investments in the above categories of securitised assets shall be eligible for classification under the respective categories of priority sector only if the securitised advances were eligible to be classified as priority sector advances before their securitisation. - (ii) Outright purchases of any loan asset eligible to be categorised under priority sector, shall be eligible for classification under the respective categories of priority sector (direct or indirect), provided the loans purchased are eligible to be categorized under priority sector; the loan assets are purchased (after due diligence and at fair value) from banks and financial institutions, without any recourse to the seller; and the eligible loan assets are not disposed of, other than by way of repayment, within a period of six months from the date of purchase. - (iii) Investments by banks in Inter Bank Participation Certificates (IBPCs), on a risk sharing basis, shall be eligible for classification under respective categories of priority sector, provided the underlying assets are eligible to be categorised under the respective categories of priority sector and are held for at least 180 days from the date of investment. - (iv) The targets and sub-targets under priority sector lending would be linked to Adjusted Net Bank Credit (ANBC) (Net Bank Credit plus investments made by banks in non-SLR bonds held in HTM category) or Credit Equivalent amount of Off-Balance Sheet Exposures (OBE), whichever is higher, as on March 31 of the previous year.
+(i) Investments by banks in securitised assets, representing loans to various categories of priority sector, shall be eligible for classification under respective categories of priority sector (direct or indirect) depending on the underlying assets, provided the securitised assets are originated by banks and financial institutions and fulfil the Reserve Bank of India guidelines on securitisation.
+This would mean that the banks' investments in the above categories of securitised assets shall be eligible for classification under the respective categories of priority sector only if the securitised advances were eligible to be classified as priority sector advances before their securitisation.

+(ii) Outright purchases of any loan asset eligible to be categorised under priority sector, shall be eligible for classification under the respective categories of priority sector (direct or indirect), provided the loans purchased are eligible to be categorized under priority sector; the loan assets are purchased (after due diligence and at fair value) from banks and financial institutions, without any recourse to the seller; and the eligible loan assets are not disposed of, other than by way of repayment, within a period of six months from the date of purchase.

+(iii) Investments by banks in Inter Bank Participation Certificates (IBPCs), on a risk sharing basis, shall be eligible for classification under respective categories of priority sector, provided the underlying assets are eligible to be categorised under the respective categories of priority sector and are held for at least 180 days from the date of investment.

+(iv) The targets and sub-targets under priority sector lending would be linked to Adjusted Net Bank Credit (ANBC) (Net Bank Credit plus investments made by banks in non-SLR bonds held in HTM category) or Credit Equivalent amount of Off-Balance Sheet Exposures (OBE), whichever is higher, as on March 31 of the previous year.
 The outstanding FCNR (B) and NRNR deposits balances will no longer be deducted for computation of ANBC for priority sector lending purposes.
 Investments made by banks in the Recapitalization Bonds floated by Government of India will not be taken into account for the purpose.
-Existing investments, as on April 30, 2007, made by banks in non-SLR bonds held in HTM category will not be taken into account for calculation of ANBC, up to March 31, 2010.
-However, fresh investments by banks in non-SLR bonds held in HTM category will be taken into account for the purpose.
+Existing and fresh investmentsmade by banks in non-SLR bonds held in HTM category will be taken into account for calculation of ANBC.
 Deposits placed by banks with NABARD/SIDBI, as the case may be, in lieu of non-achievement of priority sector lending targets/sub-targets, though shown under Schedule 8 - 'Investments' in the Balance Sheet at item I (vi) - 'Others', will not be treated as investment in non-SLR bonds held under HTM category.
 For the purpose of calculation of credit equivalent of off-balance sheet exposures, banks may use current exposure method.
 Inter-bank exposures will not be taken into account for the purpose of priority sector lending targets/sub-targets.

-(v) Fresh deposits placed by banks' on or after April 30, 2007 with NABARD/SIDBI on account of non-achievement of priority sector lending targets/sub-targets would not be eligible for classification as indirect finance to agriculture/Small Enterprises Sector, as the case may be.
-However, the deposits placed with NABARD/SIDBI by banks on the above account and outstanding as on April 30, 2007 would be eligible for classification as indirect finance to agriculture/Small Enterprises sector, as the case may be, till the date of maturity of such deposits or March 31, 2010, whichever is earlier.
+(v) Existing and fresh deposits placed by banks on account of non-achievement of priority sector lending targets/ sub-targets would not be eligible for classification as indirect finance to agriculture/ small enterprises sector, as the case may be.